TABLE OF CONTENTS

 • Escalating Out-of-Stocks.
 Both in-store customers and third-party “shoppers” picking from the same pool means that shelves empty fast and store employees can’t keep up with replenishment.
 Out-of-stocks are extremely damaging to customer loyalty and a reliable way to send consumers straight to your competition.

-These issues have all been exacerbated during the Covid pandemic, as online sales reached record highs, adding sustained pressure to grocers to fulfill online orders quickly and efficiently.
-Without a reliable way to solve these problems, many grocers saw a decrease in sales, lower profits, and disgruntled customers.
+These issues have all been exacerbated in recent years, as online sales have reached record highs, adding sustained pressure to grocers to fulfill online orders quickly and efficiently.
+Without a reliable way to solve these problems, many grocers see a decrease in sales, lower profits, and disgruntled customers.

 The Solution: Evolve Your Fulfillment Strategy